 Important Note: Have an Emergency Plan to Protect Valuable Contents

 Power failures have resulted in substantial losses when vaccines, pharmaceuticals, biological samples and irreplaceable items are stored in scientific refrigerators and freezers.
 Back-up storage plans should be made in advance and quickly carried out in the event of outages.
-See our post on power failure planning for suggestions.

 The scientists at Tovatech are available to help you make your decision on manual or auto-defrost cold storage units and select temperature control, monitoring and alarming systems.
 Contact us for help choosing equipment or products that fit your needs.